 Emotions may be at an all-time high and trust levels at an all-time low, but going to court will only make matters worse.
 Attorney mediator Beth G. Reineke helps unwed parents resolve custody-related matters without resorting to litigation.
 We will help you understand the rights and obligations of each parent under Florida law and then work out practical co-parenting arrangements.

-Tampa attorney mediator Beth G. Reineke is a Board Certified Emeritus specialist in divorce and family law with over 20 years of experience.
-She is certified by the Florida Supreme Court to conduct custody mediations, and she is a trained parent coordinator who can intervene to resolve high-conflict custody disputes.
+Tampa attorney mediator Beth G. Reineke has over 25 years of experience working with couples in family law.
+She is Certified by the Florida Supreme Court to conduct custody mediations, and she is a trained parent coordinator who can intervene to resolve high-conflict custody disputes.